 - review and report to the Board on the Company’s annual report and financial statements

-- provide assurance to the Board that it is receiving adequate, up to date, and reliable information
+- provide assurance to the Board that it is receiving adequate, up to date, reliable information and

-- assist the Board in reviewing the effectiveness of the Company’s internal control environment covering:
+- assist the Board in reviewing the effectiveness of the Company’s internal control environment

 - effectiveness and efficiency of operations